LIVE WEBINAR, Dec 3rd – How to Protect Your Physical Security Devices from Cyber Attacks

 Device compliance

-There is also regulatory demand for firmware upgrades.
+There is also regulatory demand for IoT firmware upgrades.
 In the US, the IoT Cybersecurity Improvement Act of 2020 requires all physical security devices used by government agencies to comply with strict National Institute of Standards and Technology (NIST) standards.
 In addition, software upgradeability is one of the IoT Device Cybersecurity Capability Core Baseline (8259A) requirements.
-California’s regulations go even further, passing bill SB-327 that requires IoT devices manufacturers to include “reasonable” security features and password rotation requirements to prevent attacks.
-Europe has their own Cyber Security for Consumer Internet of Things: Baseline Requirements that establish firmware updates as a necessity.
+California’s regulations go even further, passing bill SB-327, which requires IoT device manufacturers to include “reasonable” security features and password rotation requirements to prevent attacks.
+Europe has its own Cyber Security for Consumer Internet of Things: Baseline Requirements that establish firmware updates as a necessity.

 So just perform firmware updates.
 What is so challenging?

 Enterprises may have tens of thousands of physical security devices to manage.
 And this number is on the rise.
-Forecasts indicate that more than 75 billion physical security devices will be in use by 2025.
+Forecasts indicate that more than 75 billion physical security devices will be used by 2025.
 That’s a lot of firmware to manage.

-The firmware updates must be performed regularly to ensure the device is working correctly and securely.
+The firmware updates must be performed regularly to ensure the device works correctly and securely.
 Some companies schedule a firmware alignment process once a quarter, barring any critical vulnerability.
-Most simply upgrade on an ad-hoc basis when new firmware is available and validated to be officially supported by the management system they are using.
-But an available update may not be suitable if it is not fully compatible with the specific device model.
-Not always are the latest versions best; for example, a camera must be optimized for VMS compatibility for best results.
+Most simply upgrade on an ad-hoc basis when new firmware is available and validated to be officially supported by their management system.
+However, an available update may only be suitable if it is fully compatible with the specific device model.
+The latest versions are not always the best; for example, a camera must be optimized for VMS compatibility to achieve the best results.
 If a problem does arise, the company must be able to roll back to the previous version.
-And, of course, full visibility into the upgrade progress and any possible issues are critical.
+And, of course, complete visibility into the upgrade progress and any possible issues are critical.

 Most IoT firmware updates are performed manually (if at all).
 These device-level manual updates are costly and time-consuming.
-The result is that organizations rarely upgrade firmware versions – even those with known vulnerabilities – exposing their devices to potential cyberattacks or operational failures.
+Organizations rarely upgrade firmware versions—even those with known vulnerabilities—exposing their devices to potential cyberattacks or operational failures.

-Bottom line: While unmanaged IoT physical security devices pose a real security risk to organizations, many companies are simply not equipped with the knowledge, and resources to sufficiently manage them.
+Bottom line: While unmanaged IoT physical security devices pose a real security risk to organizations, many companies need more knowledge and resources to manage them.

-Enter Securithings Enterprise: Empowering automation to solve the IoT firmware challenge
+Enter Securithings Enterprise: Empowering automation to solve the IoT firmware challenges

 The explosion of physical security devices has raised the need for a reliable and secure firmware update mechanism suitable for devices across a vast enterprise deployment.
 Firmware updates are necessary to patch vulnerabilities, but they can also add new functionality and change configuration settings.

 SecuriThings Enterprise provides real-time security and operational efficiency to improve system availability, organizational compliance, and cyber protection while reducing costs and streamlining future planning.
 Our advanced software enables automation, analytics, and actionable alerts to keep your fleet of physical security devices fully operational and secure.
-The power, depth, and breadth of our capabilities only take a few hours to deploy.
+Our capabilities’ power, depth, and breadth only take a few hours to deploy.
 For more information about how your organization can benefit from automated operations for physical security devices, click here.

 Blog posts you might also like